Bhutan Cultural Tour 3 Nights 4 Days Package

 Price Includes

-• Bhutan visa fees and processing assistance
+• Bhutan visa processing assistance and visa fee

 • Full board meals with tea/coffee (breakfast, lunch, and dinner) during the tour

-• Safe drinking water will be supplied during the tour
+• Safe drinking water during sightseeing

-• Bhutanese government taxes/royalties
+• All applicable Bhutanese government taxes and royalties

 Price Excludes